 Junior doctors require supervision 100% of the time they are in their placement.
 Supervisors must be in the Practice 80% of the time and in ready telephone contact for the remainder of the time.

-Supervisors are required to help develop a learning plan based on the Junior Doctor Curriculum and provide six hours education per week for a Dedicated GP placement or 3 hours per week for a Composite placement.
+Supervisors are required to help develop a learning plan based on the Junior Doctor Curriculum and provide three hours education per week for a Dedicated placement (i.e Sliver Chain) or 1.5 hours per week for a Composite placement.
 This may take a variety of forms including case discussions, work shadowing, practical skills sessions, meetings, tutorials, video consultations and review.
 A short mid-term and end of term assessment is required.

 Standards for the Supervision of Prevocational Doctors in General Practice are detailed by the RACGP and are discussed with you before

-What payment is there for being a PGPPP training post?
+What payment is there for being a CRP training post?

 A payment for the use of practice resources, licenses, software and minor equipment is available to aid in the facilitation of the junior doctor in your practice.
 Please refer here for the current rates

-Supervisors will be paid up to 6 hours per week at approximately $120 per hour for the supervision and education of a PGPPP participant.
+Supervisors will be paid up to 3 hours per week at approximately $120 per hour for the supervision and education of a CRP participant.
 At the end of each term you need to submit an online In-Practice Teaching Log detailing the specified in-practice education sessions provided to the junior doctor.
-WAGPET will send a Reconciliation Statement to the practice at the end of each term, detailing the amount of salary recoup and the program payments.
+WAGPET will send a request to raise invoice to the practice at the end of each term, detailing the program payments.